pathogenss/Writings/Addictive Chems.md

 ---

 <h5> Basic understanding of Addictive Drugs</h5>
 <p>At base, addictive chemicals are a detriment to society as a whole.
-They cause problems within someone, their family, and society<p>
+They cause problems within someone, their family, and society.<p>
 <p> The body's addiction of a chemical is based solely off of the body's dependence on the chemical itself.
-This drive allows the body to feel "complete" in a sense, and may be seen as a medication of sort to it.<p>
+This drive allows the body to feel "complete" in a sense, and may be seen as a medication of sort.<p>
 <p> At base, hard drugs are extremely hard to moderate by the user, which furthermore drives the market of hard drug selling.
 This article is a pure descriptor of drug effects and what certain larger drugs within those categories.</p>

 <h5> Hallucinogenics</h5>